St. Thomas Public Library COVID-19 Service Updates + FAQs

 Where can I return my books?

-You can return your books at St. Thomas Public Library at 153 Curtis Street.
-From Monday – Friday, 10 a.m. – 6 p.m., and Saturday, 10 a.m. – 5 p.m., a return bin will be available at the front of the library.
+You can return your books at St. Thomas Public Library at 153 Curtis Street from Monday – Friday, 10 a.m. – 6 p.m., and Saturday, 10 a.m. – 5 p.m.
+A return bin is available in front of the library for after-hours returns.

 Will I get fines if my books/DVDs are overdue?